ATHIRA2002123/AIR-POLUTION-/README.md

 🗂️ Dataset

   The dataset used in this project contains air quality data from various cities.

-        This dataset includes measurements of pollutants like PM2.5, PM10, NO2, CO, and more, across different regions.
+  This dataset includes measurements of pollutants like PM2.5, PM10, NO2, CO and more across different regions.

   These pollutants are critical for assessing air quality and public health.

 Sample columns in the dataset: